Halliburton-Landmark/gdp/doc/gdp-v2-cluster-setup-from-source.md

      FreeBSD 11.2.
 It probably will not work on Ubuntu 14.04 since we require systemd.
  3.  _Not_ connecting into the existing Berkeley infrastructure.
-     If you are, you don't need many of these steps.
+     If you are, you don't need most of these steps.

 ***These instructions are largely untested.
 Please let us know how they can be improved.***

 Note that many of the included scripts assume you are using the Berkeley infrastructure and reference Berkeley-specific hosts.
 You will probably have to hand edit some scripts.
+A `grep -i` for `berkeley.edu` will probably find most of them.

 The basic outline is: